apache/camel-website/content/blog/2022/07/vscode-camel-language-support-0.4.0-release/index.md

 ![Insert Camel K Modeline completion](./img/ModelineInsertionBlog.gif)

-# Support for the productized version
+# Improved support for the productized version

 The support for the productized version has been improved.
 Now the maven repositories will be automatically added when using any productized version's catalog.